krishnanpooja/Notes.md/Large_Language_Models.md

   ## Prompt Basics
   - Basic Prompt *(zero shot)*- like asking a question to the model.More descriptive, better output
   - *Few shot*-Example input and output.
 Showing the model what the desired output looks like
+  - Fine Tuning - The model is trained via repeated gradient updates using a large corpus of example tasks
   -
   ## Controls
   - Temperature- lower- determinisitic and higher value-more probablistic